 Hello, fellow gardeners - let's start with the basics - terminology. as this section grows, you might find it helpful to understand some basic gardening terminology.
-So here goes, with thanks to Tricia Drevets at Dave's Garden website:
+So here goes, with thanks to Tricia Drevets at Dave's Garden website and Wikipedia.

 General Gardening Techniques and Terminology Dead heading – Pinching or snipping off spent flowers.
 Direct sowing - Germinating seeds at the planting site rather than growing them indoors to transplant later.
 Full sun – At least six hours of direct sunlight each day.
 Hardening off - Slowly exposing a plant to cooler temperatures to help it adapt to them (also called acclimating).
 Hardiness zone - A geographic temperature zone that categorizes where certain plants can thrive.
 Horticulture - The art and science of plant cultivation.
 Hybrid - Crossbreeding of two different plants with distinct characteristics.
 Naturalized - To plant without a deliberate design or pattern.
 Pest – A term used for any insect, weed, or plant pathogen (bacteria, fungus, virus).
 Pesticide – Substances used to control or kill pests.
 Pruning - The process of removing dead, diseased, damaged or unwanted leaves or branches.
 Raised bed – A garden bed that is elevated off the ground.
 Side dressing – The process of working small amounts of fertilizer into the soil surrounding a mature plant.
 Staking - The practice of using a stick, pole, or other object to support a plant as it grows.
 Thinning - To reduce the number of seedlings in order to allow better air circulation and light exposure.
 Transplant - To remove plants from one location and replant them in another.
 Trellis - Latticework that supports climbing plants.